WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

     - Copy a part of a stream to another stream
     - Generic seek
     - Write N zero bytes
+    - Write N random bytes
     - Create stream chunks
+- Checksum implementation in `ChecksumExtensions` and `ChecksumTransform`

 ## How to get it